 Im sure I don’t have to remind you that us, the parents, are raising the next generation.
 We are raising these little humans who will one day be running this world.
-These children we are raising will then bring their own children into this world in which they will teach similar values that we have taught them.
-Its a cycle and It’s absolutely vital that we raise them right.
-Along with El Marie’s faith that guides her and large group of support behind her, she has raised her children right.
+The children we are raising today will then bring their own children into this world in which they will teach similar values that we have taught them.
+Its a cycle and it is absolutely vital that we raise them right.
+Along with El Marie’s faith that guides her and a large group of support behind her, she has raised her children well!

 And for that, I admire you El Marie.

 Being a single parent is hard, being a parent even with a tone of surrounding support is still hard, no matter the situation, being a parent is just down right HARD!!!

 But this is the perfect example of compassion and it cost absolutely nothing to teach your kids how to be a decent human-being.